cocaine/cocaine-core/README.md

 * You are not restricted by a language or a framework.
 Language support is plugin-based, and we already support several common languages, so your needs are probably covered.
 Of course, if you want to write your apps in Whitespace, you'll need to write the language support plugin first, but it's easier to write the actual Whitespace code, we bet.
 * Your apps are driven by events, which is fancy.
 In order for events to actually appear from somewhere, your app defines a set of event drivers.
 We got lots of predefined event drivers, so unless you need to handle clients via a PS/2 port, you're good.
-* We got dynamic self-managing slave pools for each app with a rich but simple configuration and resource usage control to scale with the application needs.
+* We got dynamic self-managing slave pools for each app with a rich but simple configuration and resource usage control to scale with the app needs.
 Yeah, it's scales automatically, you don't need to think about it.
 * Even more, it scales automatically across your server cluser via automatic node discovery and smart peer-to-peer balancing.
 * If your startup idea is about processing terabytes of pirated video, we got data streaming and pipelining for you, enjoy.